-Applications for student semester parking permits are available at the Cashier's Office.
+Applications for student semester parking permits are available at the Cashier's Office and the Campus Service Center.
 Proof of current motor vehicle registration is not required unless a student requests a supplementary permit or both regular and motorcycle permits.